BUSINESS BEYOND TRANSACTIONS: EMBRACING RELATIONSHIPS

 This perspective challenges the conventional view of using people solely as a means to achieve business objectives.
 Instead, it promotes the idea of businesses as social entities, where the quality of relationships, both internal and external, is paramount and influences decision-making.

-The realization of a business's purpose and its ability to inspire and motivate hinges on seeing itself as a series of meaningful relationships where every individual's contribution is valued.
+The realisation of a business's purpose and its ability to inspire and motivate hinges on seeing itself as a series of meaningful relationships where every individual's contribution is valued.
 This perspective not only enhances business performance and engagement but also fosters stronger connections with customers, suppliers, and the community.

 The structure of work and the nature of relationships with various stakeholders – including investors, suppliers, customers, governments, and civil society – play a crucial role in supporting the growth and development of individuals and communities.
 The products and services offered by a business can also contribute to this developmental process.

 How a business perceives human motivation significantly shapes its actions.
-Adopting a realistic view of people – recognizing their need for meaning, mastery, autonomy, and relational fulfillment – is crucial for creating a purpose-driven business.
+Adopting a realistic view of people – recognising their need for meaning, mastery, autonomy, and relational fulfillment – is crucial for creating a purpose-driven business.
 This goes beyond just aiming for higher profits; it's about understanding that people's dignity and the quality of their relationships have intrinsic value.
 This perspective brings vitality and creativity to the business and has the potential to benefit society as a whole.

-In essence, a purpose-led business operates not just for instrumental gains but from a place of genuine respect for the dignity of individuals, recognizing that people truly matter, both in the pursuit of business success and in contributing to the greater good of society.
+In essence, a purpose-led business operates not just for instrumental gains but from a place of genuine respect for the dignity of individuals, recognising that people truly matter, both in the pursuit of business success and in contributing to the greater good of society.